Photo: Fort Sumter by Bubba73 (Jud McCranie), CC BY-SA 3.0 via Wikimedia Commons · CC BY-SA 3.0

 In addition to the Hough story, visitors sometimes report the impression of someone standing close on the gun emplacements when no other tourist is nearby, faint drumming and bugle fragments, and a heavy emotional pull on the fort's casemates - all framed as residual rather than malevolent.
 Because the island can only be reached by NPS concession ferry, after-dark paranormal activity is largely outside visitor access; reports overwhelmingly come from daytime ranger-led tours.

 The Hough attribution is unusually well-grounded: his identity, birthplace (Borrisokane, County Tipperary), enlistment date, and circumstances of death are documented in U.S. Army records, Wikipedia, NPR coverage, and New York State military archives.
-The ghost reports themselves remain in the realm of tour-operator and visitor folklore.
+The ghost reports themselves remain a matter of tour-operator and visitor folklore.

 Notable Entities